Bleach vs Chlorine For Your Pool: What’s the Difference?

 - Easy to access at local stores, do not need to go to a specific pool supply store

-- Overall cost will be considerably lower
+- The overall cost will be considerably lower

 Should I Make the Switch?

 If you have considered all of the factors that go into this decision and think that switching over to bleach makes more sense for you and your pool, go for it.
 We can’t honestly say that one option is better than another.
-The ingredients are almost the same, and even though you need more of the bleach, you will save money in the long run.
+The ingredients are almost the same, and even though you need more bleach, you will save money in the long run.

 One thing to consider before switching any pool maintenance regimens is the number of issues you have been having in your pool.
 If you have been using chlorine for years and aside from the cost being annoying, you have never had any issues with algae or bacteria in your pool; it may not make sense to change.
 If, however, you are continually struggling to find the right balance changing something up may be worth it.